5G Core Network Setup

 Network settings

-In order to set any 5G equipment, please make sure 5G Support is checked.
+To set any 5G equipment, I have to make sure the“5G Support” is checked.

 5G Core Network Setup 37